Smoked Pulled Pork Recipe

-- When sauce has cooled to room temperature place the butt or shoulder in a large zip-lock-bag and pour about half of the sauce over the meat and seal the bag.
-If it is too large to fit in the bag, place the meat in a large plastic or any other non-reactive pan and cover.
-Refrigerate over night, turning the bag or the meat about halfway through the marinating period.
+When the sauce has cooled to room temperature, place the butt or shoulder in a large zip-lock-bag and pour about half of the sauce over the meat and seal the bag.
+If it is too large to fit in the bag, place the meat in a large plastic or any other non-reactive pan and cover it.
+Refrigerate overnight, turning the bag or the meat about halfway through the marinating period.
 Save the remaining unused sauce in a refrigerated container.

-- Place the meat in the Bradley and turn on the smoke generator.
-Shut door and advance the wood pucks to the hot plate to begin the smoking process.
-Baste the meat with the remainder of the sauce about every 1 to 1 1/2 hours.
+Meat goes in the Bradley then turn on the smoke generator.
+Shut the door and advance the wood pucks to the hot plate to begin the smoking process.
+Baste the meat with the remainder of the sauce about every 1 to 1½ hours.

-- Place the meat package back in the smoker, or in a 350-degree oven (175 degrees C).
+Place the meat package back in the smoker, or in a 350-degree oven (175°C).
 If it is on the smoker, increase the heat to 300 degrees.
 Cook the package until the meat pulls easily from the bone.
 If you can pull the blade bone from a Boston butt easily, it is perfectly done.
 This part of the procedure will take up to 2 hours (no smoke).
 But remember, it ain’t done until the internal thermometer says it is.
 Time is not a relevant factor when smoking.
 It will be done when it is done.
-When it is done, wrap the meat in heavy foil and seal tightly, then wrap the foil sealed meat in a towel, and then place towel wrapped meat in an empty ice chest (NO ICE).
+When it is done, wrap the meat in heavy foil and seal it tightly, then wrap the foil-sealed meat in a towel, and then place towel-wrapped meat in an empty ice chest (NO ICE).
 This is the FTC procedure you have been hearing so much about on the BS Forum.
 Let stand in cooler for 1-2 hours.
-You can also place it into an empty microwave oven.
+You can also place it in an empty microwave oven.

 From Sauce Bauce